Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Introduction

 Several mitigation strategies have been proposed to defend against these threats.
-For instance, the use of specialized Operating Systems (e.g., FreeRTOS, RIOT, Contiki-NG) with a smaller attack surface compared to general-purpose ones, the removal of nonessential services, reliable update mechanisms, event loggers and basic hardening operations~\cite{Kambourakis2017}.
-However, those mitigations do not guarantee a secure environment; misconfigurations, the discovery of new vulnerabilities and zero-days still makes IoT devices prone to attacks~\cite{Meneghello2019}.
-To overcome those problems, Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) are commonly deployed as an additional security layer to detect and prevent a wide range of malicious activities.
+For instance, the use of specialized Operating Systems, the removal of nonessential services, reliable update mechanisms, event loggers and basic hardening operations~\cite{Kambourakis2017}.
+However, those mitigations do not guarantee a secure environment; misconfigurations, the discovery of new vulnerabilities and zero-days still make IoT devices prone to attacks~\cite{Meneghello2019}.
+As an additional security layer, Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS) are commonly deployed to protect the network.
+However, traditional signature-based IDS and other methods, such as blocklists, struggle to keep up with new IoT threats due to the usage of obfuscation techniques, packed binaries, and string modifications by malware distributors~\cite{Antonakakis2017}, rapid changes in botnet control infrastructure~\cite{Vervier2018} and long delays between the malware analysis and the publication of the corresponding rules~\cite{costin2018iot}.